lizgzil/JodorowskyPalette/README.md

 # JodorowskyPalette

-Colour palettes from three of Alejandro Jodorowsky’s films: El Topo (4 palettes), Santa Sangre (8 palettes), and The Holy Mountain (7 palettes).
+Colour palettes for R from three of Alejandro Jodorowsky’s films: El Topo (4 palettes), Santa Sangre (8 palettes), and The Holy Mountain (7 palettes).

 ## Installation